-Inventory Visibility co-ops will be based on monitored inventory levels and payouts will occur based on those inventory levels as it is sold through multiple channels.
-In order to monitor direct to consumer businesses, we will form a relationship with their warehouse and get current inventory information directly from their storage and/or logistics solution.
-Businesses will be required to sign a power of attorney that says Kickfurther has the primary position on the inventory.
-We will invoice the business for any inventory that is no longer stored in the warehouse.
-If they don’t pay our invoice according to the consignment contract, we can put a stop shipment order on the inventory to ensure no more product goes out the door until we get paid.
+Inventory Visibility Co-Ops will be based on monitored inventory levels and payouts will occur based on those inventory levels as consignment inventory is sold through multiple channels.
+In order to monitor direct to consumer businesses, we will get current inventory information directly from their storage and/or logistics solution providers through a login or report provided by such providers.
+We will invoice the business for any inventory that is sold.

 We funded five internal Co-Op tests to build the processes necessary to launch this product.
 We will be launching the first Inventory Visibility (IV) Co-Ops in the coming days based on these tests.